pow-auth/pow_assent/guides/dynamic_strategy_configuration.md

   ]
 ```

 But say that once your users have gone through the initial sign-up process, you have opt-in support for a file-sync mechanism that integrates with Google Drive and requires the `https://www.googleapis.com/auth/drive.file` scope.
-You could include a custom auth link as part of your settings or feature onboarding flow that requests the user to re-authorize with google with the added scope, taking advantage of `merge_provider_config` via a custom Plug.
+You could include a custom auth link as part of your settings or feature onboarding flow that requests the user to re-authorize with Google with the added scope, taking advantage of `merge_provider_config` via a custom Plug.

 In this case, for brevity, we can add a custom [Function plug](https://hexdocs.pm/phoenix/plug.html#function-plugs) to our router's existing `:browser` pipeline, like so: